awsdocs/amazon-rekognition-developer-guide/doc_source/list-collection-procedure.md

 ## ListCollections operation response<a name="listcollections-operation-response"></a>

 Amazon Rekognition returns an array of collections \(`CollectionIds`\)\.
-A separate array \(`FaceModelversions`\) provides the version of the face model used to analyze faces in each collection\.
+A separate array \(`FaceModelVersions`\) provides the version of the face model used to analyze faces in each collection\.
 For example, in the following JSON response, the collection `MyCollection` analyzes faces by using version 2\.0 of the face model\.
 The collection `AnotherCollection` uses version 3\.0 of the face model\.
 For more information, see [Model versioning](face-detection-model.md)\.

 `NextToken` is the token that's used to get the next set of results, in a subsequent call to `ListCollections`\.